spruceid/ssi/README.md

 Verifiable Credential are much more complex as they require interpreting the input claims and proofs, such as Data-Integrity proofs as Linked-Data using JSON-LD.
 This operation is highly configurable.
-SSI provide functions exposing various levels of implementation details that you can tweak as needed.
+SSI provides functions exposing various levels of implementation details that you can tweak as needed.
 The simplest of them is `any_credential_from_json_str` that will simply load a VC from a string, assuming it is signed using